Skip to Content

 How to Tell If You Have Product Buildup in Hair?

-If you frequently use hair sprays, gels, or other hair products, any flakes or shedding are likely the results of buildup rather than dandruff.
+If you frequently use hair sprays, gels, or other styling products, flakes are more likely to be build-up, not dandruff.

 How to Fix Hair Product Build-Up?

-• Micellar Water: Micellar water can be a beneficial one-time treatment to remove product build-up.
-Micellar water can do a good job dissolving oils and residue left behind from many hair care products.
+• Micellar water: Micellar water can work as a one-time reset.
+It can help lift oils and residue from many hair products.

 dandruff